NemGam/GameLauncher/README.md

 # GameLauncher

+#CURRENTLY UNDER A COMPLETE REWORK
+I've learned a lot of valuable experience that I have to apply here!
+Stay tuned!

 This is the Game Launcher to simplify the access to the games on my github!
 Made with C#, WPF, .Net and MongoDB